Labsik/currency/README.md

 How to start a project:

 1. npm install
-2. cd frontend && npm install
+2. cd frontend && npm install or cd frontend && yarn
 3. cd ..
 4. npm run dev